Professor P. G. (Gerry) McKenna

 2003 UU research income exceeds £44m

-2003 UU becomes one of the top 10 (8th) most popular UK universities for undergraduate applications and the largest university in Ireland
+2003 UU becomes one of the top 10 (8th) most popular UK universities for undergraduate applications and largest university in Ireland

 2004 establishment of 10 ‘Research Institutes’ at UU to maintain and promote world class research in selected areas2004 - establishment of collaborative linkage with Babson College, Mass. to develop joint programmes in entrepreneurship